beforesemicolon/markup/docs/documentation/utilities/index.md

         style="color: ${email.color}"
     />
     ${when(
-        email.pristineOrValid,
+        email.isPristineOrValid,
         html`<p>Your email</p>`,
         html`<p style="color: ${email.color}">Email is not valid</p>`
     )}
 `.render(document.body)
 ```

 As you can see, when it comes to reactivity, Markup relies heavily and solely on functions to get the job done.
 This function oriented nature makes templating simple and somehow familiar to anyone.
+Give it a try!